Exploring the link between coil non-planarity and magnetic surface geometry across a dataset of QI stellarators

 Referee Report

 Summary.
-The manuscript analyzes a dataset of quasi-isodynamic stellarator plasma boundaries from Constellaration.
-Filamentary coil configurations are generated via constrained optimization in SIMSOPT, from which four quantitative non-planarity metrics (torsion, SVD score, inboard inclination angle, spectral width) are computed.
-These are correlated against surface geometry features including the second fundamental form, principal-direction rotation rate, curvatures, and magnetic axis properties.
-Univariate analysis identifies the principal-direction rotation rate as the strongest single predictor of coil non-planarity; a Random Forest regressor using at most four surface features achieves R² = 0.882.
-The authors conclude that the rate of change of principal curvatures across the boundary is the primary driver of coil complexity in this QI dataset.
+The paper performs a data-driven statistical study on the Constellaration dataset of quasi-isodynamic stellarator plasma boundaries.
+Filamentary coil sets are generated via constrained optimization in SIMSOPT for each boundary; quantitative coil non-planarity metrics (torsion, SVD score, inclination angle, spectral width) are then correlated with surface-geometry features (principal-direction rotation rate, second fundamental form, curvatures, magnetic-axis properties).
+Univariate analysis identifies the principal-direction rotation rate as the strongest single predictor of coil non-planarity, while a Random Forest regressor using at most four surface features reaches R² = 0.882.

 minor comments (2)